 Aside from it being a leader's responsibility to develop their personnel, better management training is something leaders ought to take a genuine interest in.
 Want an insider tip?
-Training has a greater impact on employees when directives are sponsored by the CEO and not perceived as an HR-driven mandate.
+Training has a greater impact on employees when directives are sponsored by leadership teams and not perceived as a compliance-driven mandate.

 2) Building loyalty bolsters productivity.